 The overall conclusion is that an e-voting process involving the Internet cannot be made secure with current technology.
 Voting has just too high demands on integrity and ballot secrecy.
 This is different from online banking where the whole process is designed around authentication.
 If fraud occurs, you try to identify who did what (somebody's account got zero; somewhere the money went).
-Even if there might be more gigantic sums at stake in online banking than with voting, it can be solved.
+Even if there might be more gigantic sums at stake in online banking than with voting, it can be made reasonably secure and fraud-safe.
 That does not mean there are no problems with online banking.
 But with enough thought, they can usually be overcome with technology we have currently.
 This is different with e-voting: even the best have not come up with something workable yet.

-This conclusion does not imply that in some special cases of Internet voting cannot be made to work securely.
+This conclusion does not imply that some special cases of Internet voting cannot be made to work securely.
 Just in a general election where stakes are very high, it does not work.
-For example a good-enough and workable in-lecture online voting system where students' votes are anonymous and students cannot tamper with the outcome, I am sure, can be implemented.
+For example a good-enough and workable inlecture online voting system where students' votes are anonymous and students cannot tamper with the outcome, I am sure, can be implemented (see some of my MSc projects).